SafeShift: Safety-Informed Distribution Shifts for Robust Trajectory Prediction in Autonomous Driving: Conclusion

 \section{Conclusion}

 Developing autonomous driving trajectory prediction models through real-world datasets, such as WOMD, is often considered insufficient for ensuring robustness and safety.
-While such datasets provide realistic recorded scenarios, they rarely contain truly safety-relevant scenarios, falling victim to the ``curse-of-rarity''.
+While such datasets provide realistic recorded scenarios, they rarely contain truly safety-relevant scenarios, falling victim to the ``curse-of-rarity.''
 Still, we proposed to further characterize these datasets and find hidden safety-relevant scenarios therein.
-We thus provided a generalized scenario characterization approach to score scenarios by a hierarchical combination of complementary individual and interaction state features.
-By performing a counterfactual probe, emulating how a distracted agent may operate, we extended the spectrum of safety-relevance to additionally find subtly-avoided risky scenarios, without requiring unrealistic simulation and dangerous real-world testing.
+We thus provided a versatile scenario characterization approach to score scenarios by a hierarchical combination of complementary individual and social features.
+By performing a counterfactual probe, emulating how a distracted agent may operate, we extended the spectrum of safety-relevance to additionally find hidden risky scenarios, without requiring unrealistic simulation or dangerous real-world testing.

 Under a distribution shift setting where the most safety-relevant scenes were held out as out-of-distribution, we demonstrated that both ground truth, as well as our evaluated trajectory prediction models, incurred a significant increase in collision rates.
-We further contributed a remediation strategy, achieving a 10\% average reduction in prediction collision rates, although the gap to ground truth was not fully reduced.
-Therefore, we argue that trajectory prediction datasets can still be utilized in assessing safety in autonomous driving, and encourage future work to further this direction.
+We further contributed a remediation strategy, achieving a 10\% average reduction in prediction collision rates.